Skip to Content

 2 cups granulated sugar

-• After 10-15 minutes, remove from heat, and allow the mixture to cool.
-Once the mixture has cooled, pour it through a mesh strainer to remove the cranberry pieces.
+• Remove from heat, and allow the mixture to cool.
+Pour it through a mesh strainer to remove the cranberry pieces.

 Notes